Your personality. It’s you. It’s what people talk about when they mention you.

 You could be a ESTJ or an INFP, an ENFJ or an ISTP.
 There are sixteen different score combinations, complete with descriptions of the strengths and potential vulnerabilities of each personality type.

-My nine other classmates and I sat around and tried to guess, based only on the letters, who was who.
+So in graduate school, my nine other classmates and I sat around after taking the Myers/Briggs and tried to guess, based only on the letters, who had scored what way or who was who..
 They were sure – absolutely certain in fact — that I was an extrovert.

-“Several years ago, I took the Myers Briggs personality test, and what it said… lines up a lot with PHD.
+Recently, I received an email from a reader who’d scored high on my questionnaire for PHD, “Several years ago, I took the Myers Briggs personality test, and what it said… lines up a lot with PHD.
 I got INFJ on three separate occasions, which is described as caring immensely about the needs of others sometimes to the detriment of self, avoiding conflict, being a caregiver, and an introvert that appears to be an extrovert.
 Could it be that I just am an INFJ but not PHD?
 Did PHD turn me into an INFJ?
 Am I overthinking this?”
+Another reader lambasted my work on PHD, saying that it was obvious I didn’t know the distinction between and INFJ and an INFP, and I was unfairly pathologizing that personality type or category.

-Many people have written to me about PHD prior to Janet, asking questions not necessarily about the Myers Briggs categories, but rather,”How do I know if it’s depression or not?
-It’s just the way I am.”
-Or, “If I can act okay, am I really depressed?”
+Many have written to me wondering if they fit into the perfectly hidden depression rubric or if it’s just them, “How do I know if it’s depression or not?
+Maybe it’s just the way I am.”
+Or, “If I can act okay, am I really depressed?“